2018: The year of the Playstation Vita

-Our holiday came and went and after two weeks the Vita went into a drawer and then eventually on eBay.
+Our holiday came and went, and after two weeks the Vita went into a drawer and then eventually on eBay.

-Although by this point the Vita had garnered a little more attention and was home to quite a wealth of games, the feeling of impending doom, frequent cancellations and bad press killed all of my excitement for the console and there was never truly anything to look forward to.
-Also with the PS4 sitting in the corner and Sony securing exclusives from all sides there was little time for the Vita, when every few months something new, big and shiny was landing on Sony’s home console.
+Although by this point the Vita had garnered a little more attention and was home to quite a wealth of games, the feeling of impending doom, frequent cancellations and bad press killed all of my excitement for the console and there was never honestly anything to look forward to.
+Also with the PS4 sitting in the corner and Sony securing exclusives from all sides, there was little time for the Vita, when every few months something new, big and shiny was landing on Sony’s home console.

 With another trip overseas coming up I made history repeat and bought another Vita.
-This time however the ending isn’t going to be so bleak and you might want to pay attention as to ascertain why.
+This time, however, the ending isn’t going to be so bleak, and you might want to pay attention as to ascertain why.

 The Vita is dead.

-2017: The year of the Playstation Vita
+2018: The year of the PlayStation Vita

 Getting started: To OLED or not OLED that is the question

 William Shakespeare once said that OLED screens are the most gorgeous screens in the known universe to look at.
-Nevertheless, Sony betrayed the bard’s opinion and went ahead and substituted the Vita’s gorgeous screen for a less than stellar LCD in the second iteration.
+Nevertheless, Sony betrayed the bard’s opinion and went ahead and substituted Vita’s beautiful screen for a less than stellar LCD in the second iteration.
 If you’ve never owned a Vita before there are a few ways you can decide on which of the two Vita models to buy by working out what kind of player you are: